-@Nullable might seem like a reasonable annotation for the parameter, for two reasons.
+@Nullable (see Section 3.1) might seem like a reasonable annotation for the parameter, for two reasons.
 First, null is a legal argument with a well-defined semantics: throw an exception.
 Second, @Nullable describes a possible program execution: it might be possible for null to flow there, if your program has a bug.